Jazmyn Foberg: 2016

 Foberg's senior debut came at the 2016 Secret U.S. Classic.
 However, she did not compete vault, and received relatively low scores of 13.850 on bars, 13.200 on balance beam, and 12.800 on floor exercise.
-She withdrew from the U.S. national championships due to a nagging ankle injury, forgoing her chance to compete at the Olympic Trials and make the 2016 Olympic team.
+Foberg withdrew from the U.S. national championships due to a nagging ankle injury, forgoing her chance to compete at the Olympic Trials and make the 2016 Olympic team.

 Collegiate career

 Foberg began studies as a student-athlete at the University of Florida in the fall of 2017.
 During the 2018 competitive gymnastics season, she contributed performances on vault and uneven bars in all but one meet, with occasional performances on balance beam and floor exercise.
-She performed on vault and uneven bars with the team at the 2018 NCAA Women's Gymnastics Championship Finals Super Six, where University of Florida placed 3rd.
+She performed on vault and uneven bars with the team at the 2018 NCAA Women's Gymnastics Championship Finals Super Six, where University of Florida placed third.

 Foberg did not compete with the team during the 2019 gymnastics season due to recovering from elbow surgery.